reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 </beans>
 ```

-To use the Domain Specific Language (DSL), we extend the RouteBuilder class and override its `configure` method.
-You can define as many RouteBuilder classes as necessary.
-Each class is instantiated once and is registered with the CamelContext object.
-Normally, the lifecycle of each RouteBuilder object is managed automatically by the container in which you deploy the router.

 ## Using Apache Camel in Spring Boot
 Camel support for Spring Boot includes an opinionated auto-configuration of the Camel context  and starters for many Camel components.
 The auto-configuration of the Camel context detects Camel routes available in the Spring context and registers the key Camel utilities (like producer template, consumer template and the type converter) as Spring beans.